Kesara Margrét Anamthawat-Jónsson

-Kesara Margrét Anamthawat-Jónsson FRMS (publication name: Kesara Anamthawat-Jónsson) is professor of botany and plant genetics at the Faculty of Life and Environmental Sciences, School of Engineering and Natural Sciences, University of Iceland.
+Kesara Margrét Anamthawat-Jónsson FRMS (publication name: Kesara Anamthawat-Jónsson) is a Thai-Icelandic botanist.
+She is a professor of botany and plant genetics at the Faculty of Life and Environmental Sciences, School of Engineering and Natural Sciences, University of Iceland.

 Education

 Kesara was awarded an entry to the Faculty of Science, Chulalongkorn University.
 She completed the four-years programme in 1974, with a B.Sc.
 (Hons.) degree, Botany major, and during the graduation ceremony she received the Gold Medal Award from King Bhumibol Adulyadej Rama IX.

 In 1976 Kesara received a Fulbright grant from the US Embassy in Thailand for graduate study at the College of Liberal Arts and Sciences, University of Kansas.
 She studied botany with emphases on plant cytogenetics, systematics and evolution.
 She defended her Master's thesis and graduated with an MA degree in 1979.

 In 1988, after having worked for several years as a researcher in Iceland, Kesara began her PhD studies on plant cytology and genetics at the School of Biological Sciences, University of Cambridge, Churchill College.
 Kesara received financial support for her PhD studies from the British Embassy in Reykjavík (the Chevening Scholarship), and the Overseas Fellowship from the UK Government.
 She also received an allowance as research assistant from BP Venture Research Programme.
 Kesara defended her thesis and graduated with a PhD in 1992.